aielcbmDev/VolkswagenTechTask/README.md

 By placing these qualifiers in their own dedicated module, they can be easily shared and accessed by any other module in the project that needs them, without creating unwanted dependencies or circular references.
 This keeps the DI setup clean, organized, and scalable.

+### ui-theme

+The `ui-theme` module is dedicated to defining the application's visual styling and branding.
+It centralizes all UI-related resources, such as colors, typography, and dimensions, ensuring a consistent look and feel across the entire app.

+This modular approach is a key architectural decision with several benefits:

+- **Centralized Control**: By having a single source of truth for the UI theme, we ensure visual consistency across all feature modules.
+Any change to the brand's colors or typography is made once and reflected everywhere.
+- **Improved Scalability**: As new features are added, they simply apply the shared theme, eliminating redundant styling code and making the application easier to maintain and scale.
+- **Decoupled Development**: Feature teams can focus on building functionality without worrying about specific color codes or font sizes.
+They consume the theme, but they don't own it.
+This separation allows a dedicated team or developer to manage the application's visual identity independently.
+- **Enhanced Reusability**: The self-contained theme module can be easily shared and reused across other projects, ensuring brand consistency beyond a single application.

 ## Libraries